DigitalGlobe/gbdxtools/docs/running_workflows.rst

 -----------------------

-Here's a quick workflow that starts with a Worldview 2 image over San Francisco, runs it through DigitalGlobe's "Fast Ortho" and "Acomp" tasks, then saves to a user-specified location under s3://bucket/prefix.
+Here's a quick workflow that starts with a Worldview 2 image over San Francisco, runs it through the "Fast Ortho" and "Acomp" tasks, then saves to a user-specified location under s3://bucket/prefix.

 .. code-block:: python